 How many dealers did you visit before you last bought a car?
 Were you happy with the first quote you got for a painting job or kitchen renovation?
 When it comes to your finances, your house, clothes and jewellery, it makes sense to do your research, shop around and make sure you’re getting the best advice.
 This common sense and smartness are mostly missing when … Continue reading Why 2nd Opinion is MUST in some medical conditions?

 Weight loss is the number one 2018 new year resolution in the US.
 Good news for this blog/fitness blogs and many fitness professionals /industry.
 Hope to see similar priority among Indians.
 India is known for Diabetes, heart disease, obesity capital of the world.
-In fact, The Hindu Business Line reported India faces an ‘epidemic’ of diabetes, heart disease The agenda of this blog is healthy … Continue reading Know why Weight Loss is the incorrect new year resolution?
+In fact, The Hindu Business Line reported India faces an ‘epidemic’ of diabetes, heart disease The agenda of this blog is healthy … Continue reading Know Why Weight Loss is Not the Right Fitness Goal?

 “An ounce of prevention is worth a pound of cure.”
 Benjamin Franklin Out of total 24 hours a day, we have time for earning money around 10-12 hours a day.
 We have no time for keeping our health in order.
 I recently met a diabetic patient on medication.
 He said I don’t like exercise, but I have control over the diet.
 I eat sweet daily as … Continue reading 13 annual health screening tests once you turned 30